haydenbr/meetup-recording/recording-and-streaming.md

 ### After

 - Push "Stop Recording" 🙃
 - Wait a minute, then open the video file that was just recorded.
-Make sure it plays and you can hear the audio and see the video (if there's a problem with the file, there's nothign we can do to fix it, but at least we know ...)
+Make sure it plays and you can hear the audio and see the video (if there's a problem with the file, there's nothing we can do to fix it, but at least we know ...)
 - If the video file is all gucci, transfer it to the external hard drive.
 You can delete it from your file system to free up space for the next session.
 - If there was an issue with the video file, just leave it where it is.
 Maybe it'll magically recover by the end of the day.